Home

 down flush with the wall, and also showed a slight improvement in flow at .2"

-Cutting the floor down to the gasket line really helped out at .4" with a SP
+Cutting the floor down to the gasket line really helped out at .4"

-drop of .6%, and slight drops at .3" and .5" too, but .2" took a hit with a loss
+and slight increases at .3" and .5" too, but .2" took a hit with a loss

 Cutting the short side radius wall back to the scribe line took its toll on .1"

-drop of SP by another .3% and at .5" by .6%, and .1" was very happy with the
+and at .5" and .1" was very happy with the

 What the Hell was I thinking with this exhaust exit?
 Click here to find out.